dnelson86/arepo/documentation/source/simtypes.md

 because the parameter file contains relative paths of the initial conditions, other required files, and the output directory.
-All other commands can be executed from an arbitrary directory, as long as the relative path handed over is correct.
+All other commands can be executed from an arbitrary directory, as long as the relative path handed over is valid.

 Cosmological Simulations
 ========================

-One for the main simulation types in AREPO are simulations on an expanding spacetime, where the coordinates are treated as comoving coordinates.
+One of the main simulation types in Arepo are simulations on an expanding spacetime, where the coordinates are treated as comoving coordinates.
 This mode is active whenever the parameter flag ``ComovingIntegrationOn`` is set to "1" in the parameter file.
-In this case the code models the expanding spacetime discribed by the Friedmann equations.
+In this case the code models the expanding spacetime described by the Friedmann equations.

-The halo (FoF) and subhalo finder (subfind) are analysis tools mainly for these types of simulatons.
+The halo (FoF) and subhalo finder (subfind) are analysis tools mainly for these types of simulations.

 Cosmological volumes
 --------------------

 One of the standard types of cosmological simulations are cosmological volume simulations.
-These simulatons have a uniform mass resolution and are set up using cosmological perturbation theory, converted to small initial position and velocity perturbations in a periodic box with fixed comoving extent.
-These simulatios can be done with gravity only, in which case the simulation particles are all of a single type (type > 0) and gravity is recommended to be calculated using a TreePM algorithm.
+These simulations have a uniform mass resolution and are set up using cosmological perturbation theory, converted to small initial position and velocity perturbations in a periodic box with fixed comoving extent.
+These simulations can be done with gravity only, in which case the simulation particles are all of a single type (type > 0) and gravity is recommended to be calculated using a TreePM algorithm.
 This means that the compile time flags ``SELFGRAVITY`` and ``PMGRID``